SurenBono/NON-RTC-1602-LCD-KEYPAD-OLD-SCHOOL-SYNC-12H-TIME-VER-3/README.md

 -------------------------------------------------------------------------------------------------------

 A simple, affordable bright timekeeping demo that reserves the mid-night oil .
-Crystal accuracy : +22 sec / day if compared to ancient hour glass + a candle .
+Crystal accuracy : +22 sec / day if microsecond  = 1000000 .
 Big Digits visibility ranged up to 6 meter .
+Tweak microseconds to tick =1000283/seconds for more accurate second (see diagram in repo) .
+Initialize TimerOne.h & sketch.ino microsecond as = 1000283 to calibrate its internal timer.

 MODULE
 ---------------------------------------------------------------------------------------------------------